-AMOUNT COLLECTED THIS PERIOD (Column b) - Record in Column b the amount of net receipts for the year on a cash basis, regardless of the period in which the paid for services were rendered.
-This includes the FQHC reconciliations, managed care pool distributions and other payments recorded in columns c1, c2, c3, and/or c4.
-Note: Charges and collections for deductibles and co-payments which are charged to and due from patients are recorded as "self pay" on Line 13.
+AMOUNT COLLECTED THIS PERIOD (Column b) - Record in Column b the gross receipts for the year on a cash basis, regardless of the period in which the paid for services were rendered.
+This includes the FQHC reconciliations, managed care pool distributions, court settlements, and other payments recorded in columns c1, c2, c3,and/or c4.
+Note: Charges and collections for deductibles and co-payments which are charged to, paid by, and/or due from patients are recorded as "self pay" on Line 13.